 When my son was little, he cut his knee, and we ended up at the emergency room where he got a few stitches.
 His wound was raw at first, and needed to be kept clean and dry.
 It was red and puffy and swollen, and as he described it, “thumping.”
 For some reason, this is the comparison that comes to mind when I think about a painful breakup.

 When a painful breakup is very recent, it’s fresh.
 It just happened.
 It’s raw.
 It’s trauma.
 It’s sensitive.
 Bleeding.
 Hurting.
 The “thumping,” a constant reminder that it’s there.
 And, it’s not even close to being healed.

 I’ve been through many painful breakups in my life: my divorce ,the end of a 6 year relationship, and several short-term relationships.
-Sometimes I think those sting even worse at the beginning.
-In any case, I can say firsthand what a person might be feeling when they go through a breakup, based on my own personal experience.
+I can say firsthand what a person might be feeling when they go through a breakup, based on my own personal experience.

 Here are some of those raw emotions that most people feel at the beginning of a painful breakup.

 In any long term relationship or marriage, I don’t believe a breakup happens suddenly.
 Maybe it does for some people who feel they were “blindsided,” in other words, their spouse came home one day and said “I met someone else, I’m leaving.”But, even those people, in hindsight, realize that things weren’t great, something was off, something wasn’t working for them, either.

 But most times, breakups happen when the couple has known for a while that the end could be coming.
 That said, there is a certain feeling of shock, disbelief, of waking up every morning realizing that this isn’t a dream.
 Walking around feeling like you’re forgetting something, like you left the house without something you need.
 Something feels like it’s missing.
 It doesn’t feel normal.
 What’s missing is your soon to be ex’s heart.
 You realize you don’t have it anymore, and that is gut-wrenching.